RishiDesai/FaceEnhance/README.md

 - The script and demo run a ComfyUI server ephemerally
 - All images are saved in ./ComfyUI/input/scratch/
 - Temporary files are created during processing and cleaned up afterward

+### Troubleshooting

+- **Out of memory errors**: If your GPU has less than 48 GB VRAM, install [Flux.1-dev at float8 precision](https://huggingface.co/Comfy-Org/flux1-dev).
+- **Face detection issues**: This method works for photorealistic images of people.
+It may not work on cartoons, anime characters, or non-human subjects.
+- **Downloading models fails**: Check your Hugging Face token has proper permissions.